About the Photography

 I see these iron discs as doorways to the subconscious, opened only by experts in the field of personal awareness and enlightenment.
 I also read them as metaphors of bodily function: Water, Gas and Steam.
 They scream at me telling me where I am and what I need to do: City and Communication.
 They remind me to pay the electric and telephone bills.
 And they make me aware of the simple fact that water, gas, electric, steam and telecommunications come from somewhere, they do not simply appear, it is not magic.
 I also see them as metaphors for the individual in society; jostled by pedestrians, moved by cars and pelted with various sundry deposits of litterbugs, the individual, like the manhole cover, is invisible in society.
 We/they come in various shapes and sizes, gleaming and embellished, similar yet different with something unique to offer.

 About the Facsimiles

 Elena's knowledge of conservation practices combined with her digital imaging skills have made her an asset to museums and libraries seeking book, print and ephemera facsimiles for research and display purposes.
 Merging modern digital output with traditional art practices, Elena is capable of producing accurate and functional copies of your books and ephemera.
-Working from your digital scans and detailed information about paper stock, weight, age and condition, she can determine the best modern paper stock and digital output parameters to produce the best looking facsimile you will ever see.
+Working from your digital scans and detailed information about paper stock, weight, age and condition, she can determine the best modern paper stock and digital output parameters to produce the most realistic facsimile you will ever see.
 No more embarrassing xerox's, disarming your alarmed display cases or tedious page turning.